MrSeccubus/CloudCraftsmanship/README.md

 >
 > ### I recognize that cloud technologies, if applied correctly, offer great benefits in terms of availability, reliability, scalability and agility.
 >
-> ### I recognize that, like any other technology, cloud technology is not a silver bullit.
+> ### I recognize that, like any other technology, cloud technology is not a silver bullet.
 >
+> ### I recognize that not all cloud solutions are created equally.
+I will do my best to select the [solution](explained/selection.md) that best fit my specific situation.
+>
-> ### I recognize that the use of [cloud technology implies a level of trust in the provider](explained/trust.md) of said technology, I will do my best to validate that trust.
+> ### I recognize that, in the cloud, I will have to [trust](explained/trust.md) and rely on the abilities of the provider.
+I will do my best to validate this trust.
 >
 > ### I recognize that effective, efficient and secure usage of cloud technologies is a responsibility that is shared between the user and the provider.
 >